 “On the Upper East Side, for example,” Miller says, “prices go down as you go further East of Lexington, but they go right back up again when you hit East End,” he says.

-Those willing to live in non-doorman buildings are likely to see significant savings -- 10 to 15 percent on average, according to Miller.
+Those looking in non-doorman buildings are likely to see savings of 10-15 percent on average compared to doorman buildings, according to Miller.

-Keep in mind that some lenders are reluctant to offer mortages above the fourth floor of walk-ups.
-Yet the very fact that a mortgage might be a little tough to get means that you’re likely to snag a deal... especially if you’re able/ willing to pay in cash (more on that below).
+Keep in mind that some lenders are reluctant to offer mortgages above the fourth floor of walk-ups.
+Yet the very fact that a mortgage might be a little tough to get means that you’re likely to snag a deal, especially if you can pay in cash.

-“Also in buildings with a hotel component, you’re not going to get financed unless you have A LOT of money and a private banker," the broker says.
+“Also in buildings with a hotel component, you’re not going to get financed unless you have a lot of money and a private banker," the broker says.
 Also, “Of course, a cash buyer is always going to get a slightly better deal."

 But before you jump on one of these deals (and/or try and muster up enough money to buy one in cash), think about why the lenders are wary.

-“A purchaser may have the same concerns that the lenders are wary about,” says Stone.
-But sometimes the issue — like a fifth-floor walk-up for a totally fit person — can be overcome despite bank trepidations, he says.
+“A purchaser may have the same concerns that the lenders are wary about,” Stone says.
+But sometimes the issue, like a fifth-floor walk-up for a totally fit person, can be overcome despite bank trepidations.

 If you are game for a larger project, combining two units can also be an option.
-But beware of high common charges/maintenance charges though, as combinations usually result in higher charges than for a same-sized apartment that did not result from a combination.
+But beware of high common charges/maintenance charges, as combinations usually result in higher charges than for a same-sized apartment that did not result from a combination.

 Open plans are most popular with buyers these days.
 People want more entertaining space (meaning larger kitchens/living rooms and dining rooms) and fewer bedrooms.
 So, those who don’t mind, or even prefer more traditional floor plans, with a closed-off kitchen, dining room, and living room, may get a lot more space for their buck.
 And of course, you can always choose to knock down a wall or two.